Trams in Padua: History

 Construction was then awarded to the Consortium Mantegna, consisting of the companies Rizzani de Eccher, Sicea, Lohr Industrie and De Simon.
 Work started on 31 March 2003 and ended in 2005, followed by test and driver training.
 During the test runs the Translohr system suffered five derailments.

 A further derailment occurred on 22 April 2010 due to a misaligned switch.

 Commercial operation of the service Translohr in Padua started 24 March 2007, the route length being 6.7 km, from the railway station to the southern terminus Guizza.
 On 5 December 2009, the line was extended north from the train station to the terminus Pontevigodarzere, thus reaching a total length of 10.3 km.

+In addition to the existing line (SIR 1), two more are under construction: SIR 2 from the eastern suburb of Rubano to the western suburb of Vigonza through the city center, and SIR 3 to southern suburb of Voltabarozzo.